 - Year 1

 Admissions Review Process Whilst the grades listed here are our entry requirements, we understand that predicted grades are only an estimate.
 We will therefore consider applicants with predicted grades that fall below these entry requirements if the application is of a high standard (however, initial offers will not be lower than stated above).
 The information contained on this website details the typical entry requirements for this course for the most commonly offered qualifications.
 Applicants with alternative qualifications may wish to enquire with the relevant admissions teams prior to application whether or not their qualifications are deemed acceptable.
 For less commonly encountered qualifications this will be judged on a case-by-case basis in consultation with the academic admissions tutor.
-Applicant Visit Days Once you have received an offer, you will be invited to an Applicant Visit Day to discover more about the course and Aston University.
+Offerholders Visit Days Once you have received an offer, you will be invited to an Offerholders Visit Day to discover more about the course and Aston University.

 Please click the following link to find out more about qualification requirements for this course